qasim2020/qasim2020/README.md

-- 👋 Hi, welcome to my Github.
+- 👋 Hi.
 I am Qasim.
-I have quit my job to pursue career in Software development.
-I like to sit in front of dark screen.
+Recently quit my job to pursue Software development in full.
 - 👀 Hiring?
 I feel confident writing Nodejs + Mongodb aggregation pipelines (these were so hard at some point) + custom front end (however, download the templates to deliver freelance projects).
 - 🌱 Falling in love with Cloud because it is no maintanence | AZ 900 ✓ - AZ 104 - AZ 305 - AZ 204 - AZ 400 and more to come.
 - 💞️ Learning Dockers on Kubernetes on Raspberry Pi 4.